Talking with child

 Most places for this course are funded through a national scheme aimed at training the NHS workforce.
 If you are successful in your application, you will be directed to apply for training posts, one of which you must secure before taking up your place.

-If you meet entry criteria for the course but are a non-UK resident and so not eligible for NHS funding, or you have not secured a funded place, you may be considered on a self-funding basis.
-These places are limited and considered on a case-by-case basis.
-The fee for international students is £27,500.
+If you meet entry criteria for the course but are a non-UK resident and therefore ineligible for NHS funding, or you have not secured a funded place, you may be considered on a self-funded basis.
+Places for self-funded students are limited and considered on a case-by-case basis.

 There is some limited bursary and loan support offered by charitable Trust funds which trainees can apply for.